 |Mutations associated with Moyamoya Disease (15,16,44)|

-- Narrowing artery: The vessels of stenosis show narrowing of external and luminal diameters of arteries with thickening of intima due to fibrocellular thickening with smooth muscle cell proliferation of intima, irregular undulation of the internal elastic lamina and attenuation of media.
+- Narrowing artery: The vessels of stenosis show narrowing of external and luminal diameters of arteries with thickening of intima.
+This is due to fibro-cellular thickening with smooth muscle cell proliferation of intima, irregular undulation of the internal elastic lamina and attenuation of the media.
 Inflammatory cell infiltration and lipid deposits are absent or rare (10,41).

 Please create a free account or log in to read 'Pathology of Moyamoya Disease in Children'

 Registration is free, quick and easy.
 Register and complete your profile and get access to the following: